 Do you notice the morning after Saint Patrick’s Day or New Year’s your mouth is exceptionally dry?
-Your tongue sticks to the insides of your cheeks leaving you gasping for a tall glass of ice water?
+Your tongue sticks to the insides of your cheeks or the roof of your mouth, leaving you gasping for a tall glass of ice water?
 Well, you aren’t alone in your sticky-mouth situation.
 Consumption of alcohol can result in a very dry and sticky mouth and tongue.
 Is this alcohol-induced dry mouth anything to worry about?
 Or just an irritating result of having too much fun?

 Around 70% of Americans drink alcohol, so most have had the experience of waking up after a night on the town feeling parched.
 But what is it about drinking that dries out the mouth; and maybe, more importantly, what kind of effect does it have on our oral health?